PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 **Singleton** services are instantiated only once.
 They are then shared across all kontainer instances.
 **Dynamic** services are instantiated for each kontainer instance.
-**Prototype** service are instantiated each time they are requested from the kontainer.
+**Prototype** services are instantiated each time they are requested from the kontainer.

 You will see that: